History of Suresnes: Drôle de guerre and German settlement

 Quai Gallieni, where people from the Paris region leave on their exodus route.

-The exodus of the French took to the roads, fleeing the advance of the Germans.
+The exodus of the French took to the roads, fleeing the advancing Germans.
 Using a variety of means of transport (train, car, bicycle, even on foot with a wheelbarrow), they headed west and southwest, taking the Quai Gallieni in Suresnes or the Boulevard de Versailles, widened in 1938 after the trees lining it had been felled.
 The resulting chaos led some to turn back.
 Factories also left Suresnes, bound for the provinces.
 On June 13, Henri Sellier put up a poster advising the people of Suresnes not to leave, stating the municipality's objective: “Collaboration exclusively dominated by the concern to safeguard the interests of the population and to minimize suffering, difficulties, and clashes, but in no way to encourage maneuvers that could undermine national defense.”
 On the same day, the doctors and soldiers working in the Foch hospital left the building; the wounded in the hospital were henceforth cared for by doctors in Suresnes.
 On the 14th, the Germans entered Paris, and the armistice was signed on the 22nd.
 The city began to experience difficulties with supplies, particularly food, as Henri Sellier worked to prevent the looting of abandoned stores.

 On June 24, at 9:30 a.m., the first German presence appeared in the form of a sidecar arriving via Rue du Bac.
 The pavilions surrounding the fort were occupied, as was the Radiotechnique building on Rue de Verdun.
 A few days later, the authorities asked Henri Sellier to proceed with requisitions, in particular of the pavilions and buildings in Rue de l'Hippodrome, Rue de Montretout, Rue de la Criolla, Rue de la Tuilerie, Rue du Fécheray, Rue du Bel-Air, and Rue de Bellevue.
 The mayor must also accompany two German generals to open the fort and the meteorological service premises.
 On July 21, German formations 22-499 and 25-501 arrived in Suresnes, along with the Kommandantur, and took up residence at 19 Rue Pierre-Dupont, in a factory that used to print race tickets (and which in the 1960s housed the Blanchet perfumery).
-The training offices were located at 33 Rue Pierre-Dupont and 43 Boulevard de Versailles, in the municipal library.
+The training offices were located at 33 Rue Pierre-Dupont and 43 Boulevard de Versailles in the municipal library.
 As for the German horses, they were housed on Rue de Verdun, in the stables of the Watelet company.

 German troops are stationed at the Saint-Cloud racecourse (photo from 2007).